How to Say "The knight goes to the garden to look for the broom" in Korean | Korean Expression

 Quick Answer: "The knight goes to the garden to look for the broom" in Korean is "기사가 빗자루를 찾으러 정원에 가요." (gisaga bitjarureul chateureo jeongwone gayo.).
 Level: A1.

-Learn how to say "The knight goes to the garden to look for the broom" in Korean: "기사가 빗자루를 찾으러 정원에 가요.".
-A simple and natural Korean sentence perfect for beginners.
+Curious how Koreans express "The knight goes to the garden to look for the broom"?
+The answer is "기사가 빗자루를 찾으러 정원에 가요.".
+This natural expression is great for daily conversation practice.

 What does "The knight goes to the garden to look for the broom" mean in Korean?